makrai/notes/libovicky2004-lang-neut-mBERT.md

 * accuracy is
   * usually higher for mean-pooled states than for the [cls] embedding and varies among the languages too (see Table 4)
-  * varies according to the layer of mBERT used (see Figure 3).
-The best-performing is the 8th layer [out of 12], both for mBERT and XLM-R
+  * varies according to the layer of mBERT used (see Figure 3)
+    * best-performing is the 8th layer [out of 12], both for mBERT and XLM-R
   * consistent both among models and among tasks
-* XLM-R significantly outperforms all models.
-The
+* XLM-R significantly outperforms all models
 * UDify model that was finetuned for syntax seems to significantly lose sem
 * Adversarial finetuning did not improve the performance
-* Representation centering drastically improves accuracy.
+* Representation centering drastically improves accuracy
 * An additional 50% error reduction is achievable via learning a projection on

 ## Word Alignment.
 Table 5 shows that WA based on mBERT and XLM-R